adamfluty/ThingsGame/README.md

 ### Notes

-- Names lock on first submit; admins can live‑edit names in `/admin`.
+- Names lock on first submit; host can still edit names inline on `/game`.
 - “Lock & Show” switches to “Clear” once locked.
 - Next is disabled until locked; the server also ignores “next” before locking.